co-up/co-up.de/README.md

 ### Setting Social Media info

-By default the first 50 words will be used as a preview in social media.
-You can overwrite this by setting  `description: you description` in the meta section.
+By default the first 50 words of a post will be used as a preview in social media.
+You can overwrite this by setting  `description: you description` in the front matter section were you can set various meta information.
+This is also how you can set a description for each page.

-You can specify an image that is used for social media previews by setting `image: path_to/image.img` in the meta section.
+You can specify an image that is used for social media previews by setting `image: path_to/image.img` in the front matter section were you can set various meta information.

 ## Style guide